natenka/pyneng-book-en/docs/source/book/14_regex/2b_spec_sym_repetition.rst

     VLAN:  1200
     VLAN:  1300

-The expression ``\d{1,4}`` describes one to four digits.
+Expression ``\d{1,4}`` describes one to four digits.

-Note that the output of the command from equipment does not have a VLAN with number 1.
-The regular expression got a number 1 from somewhere.
-The number 1 was in the output from the hostname in the line ``sw1#sh mac address-table``.
+Note that the output of command from equipment does not have a VLAN with number 1.
+Regular expression got a number 1 from somewhere.
+Number 1 was in the output from hostname in line ``sw1#sh mac address-table``.

-To correct this, it suffices to complete the expression and indicate that at least one space must follow the numbers:
+To correct this, it suffices to complete an expression and indicate that at least one space must follow the numbers:

 .. code:: python